Josiah96Zhang/Lemane/README.md

 ### Generalized Push

-We suggest using frPCA for graphs with more than 10k nodes and using JacobiSVD for small graphs with less than 10k nodes.
+We suggest using frPCA for social networks.
+For other types, using frPCA for graphs with more than 10k nodes and using JacobiSVD for small graphs with less than 10k nodes.

 **Examples**

-Suppose the number of nodes in [graphname] is more than 10k, and [graphname] is undirected.
+Suppose the number of nodes in a social network graph [graphname] is more than 10k, and [graphname] is undirected.

 Generate embedding, and evaluate *lemane* for link prediction: